Skip to main content

 Curious about how we can build a stronger, more connected campus community at Sonoma State?
 The OPHD Center for Restorative Practices promotes skills and strategies that focus on strengthening relationships and navigating conflict through dialogue and mutual understanding.
 This 30-minute session will introduce you to our core ideas and showcase the resources we offer to everyone on campus.
 Join us to discover how these practices can help in your classes, work, and daily interactions to foster a more respectful and supportive campus environment for all.

-Faculty: Tue, Oct 14 | 12:15–12:45 PM or 3:00–3:30 PM
+Faculty and Staff: Tue, Oct 14 | 12:15–12:45 PM or 3:00–3:30 PM

 Students: Wed, Oct 15 | 12:15–12:45 PM or 3:00–3:30 PM

-Managers/Staff: Thu, Oct 16 | 12:15–12:45 PM or 3:00–3:30 PM
+Faculty and Staff: Thu, Oct 16 | 12:15–12:45 PM or 3:00–3:30 PM

 Location: International Hall, 2nd Floor, Conference Room